USAJOBS/help-center/faq/account/login-gov.md

 section: faq
 title: What is login.gov and why do I have to create an account?
 breadcrumb: Login-gov
-category: Account
+category: account
-tags: [account, login.gov]
+tags: [account, password, login.gov]
 ---

 ## What is login.gov?